 The library offers a comprehensive reserve service to support your instruction.
 Library materials, instructors' personal copies of books, print copies of articles, and videos may be placed on reserve behind the library circulation desk for students.

 In addition to this print reserve service the library offers a scanning and digitization service to faculty.
-Articles, book chapters, cases, and other materials can be digitized in order to be posted to Blackboard.
-We also provide instruction in Blackboard and document posting for you or your faculty assistant.
+Articles, book chapters, cases, and other materials can be digitized in order to be posted to Canvas.
+We also provide instruction in Canvas and document posting for you or your faculty assistant.

 We will make your electronic documents available either through links to databases licensed by Northwestern or through links to scanned electronic copies stored on library servers.